 Conclusion

-You now have Alien configured on Debian and understand how to convert RPM packages to DEB format, install them with APT, and resolve dependency issues.
-For ongoing software needs, prefer native DEB packages from Debian’s contrib and non-free repositories or cross-platform solutions like Flatpak and Snap over repeated RPM conversions.
+You can now install RPM packages on Debian using Alien, convert them to DEB format, and resolve dependency issues that arise from cross-distribution packaging differences.
+For ongoing software needs, prefer native DEB packages from Debian’s contrib and non-free repositories, Flatpak on Debian, or Snap packages on Debian over repeated RPM conversions.